-Requirements) Regulations, 2015 (including any statutory modification(s) or re-enactment(s) thereof for the time and approval of RBI for the Financial Year 2021-22, M/s.
+NOTICE is hereby given that the 5th Annual General if any, of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (including any statutory modification(s) or re-enactment(s) thereof for the time and approval of RBI for the Financial Year 2021-22, M/s.
 Mukund M Chitale & Co., Chartered Accountants (FRN: 106655W) and M/s.
 B. K. Ramadhyani & Co.
-LLP, Chartered Accountants (FRN: 002878S/S200021), who have offered themselves for appointment and have confirmed their and are hereby appointed as Joint Statutory Auditors of the Bank for the period of 3 (Three) consecutive financial years until the conclusion of 8th (Eight) AGM of the Bank to be held in the Financial Year 2024-25, subject to To consider and if thought fit to pass with or without approval of RBI on an annual basis from the next financial year and fulfillment of eligibility conditions, on a yearly basis, prescribed under the Companies Act, 2013 and RBI Guidelines and other applicable provisions of Banking Regulation Act, 1949 and applicable circular(s) issued by RBI in this regard from time to time, at such remuneration
+LLP, Chartered Accountants (FRN: 002878S/S200021), who have offered themselves for appointment and have confirmed their FINANCIAL STATEMENTS OF THE BANK FOR THE eligibility to be appointed as Joint Statutory Auditors, be and are hereby appointed as Joint Statutory Auditors of the Bank for the period of 3 (Three) consecutive financial years until the conclusion of 8th (Eight) AGM of the Bank to be held in the Financial Year 2024-25, subject to year and fulfillment of eligibility conditions, on a yearly basis, prescribed under the Companies Act, 2013 and RBI Guidelines and other applicable provisions of Banking Regulation Act, 1949 and applicable circular(s) issued by RBI in this regard from time to time, at such remuneration

-"RESOLVED FURTHER THAT the Audit Committee and the Board, be and are hereby authorized to finalize/ TO APPOINT M/S. MUKUND M CHITALE & CO., modify the terms and conditions of appointment and/or
+"RESOLVED FURTHER THAT the Audit Committee and the Board, be and are hereby authorized to finalize/ TO APPOINT M/S. MUKUND M CHITALE & CO., modify the terms and conditions of appointment and/or CHARTERED ACCOUNTANTS AND M/S. B. K. remuneration and to avail such other services as may be RAMADHYANI & CO.
+LLP, CHARTERED ACCOUNTANTS required from Joint Statutory Auditors from time to time